Einar Riegelhuth Koren

-Einar Riegelhuth Koren (born 12 November 1984) is a Norwegian handball player, currently playing for FCK Håndbold.
-He started his club career in Runar, and has also played for Haslum.
+Einar Riegelhuth Koren (born 12 November 1984) is a Norwegian former handball player, who played for Runar Sandefjord and Haslum HK in his home country and for FCK Håndbold in Denmark.
 He made his debut on the Norwegian national team in 2006, and has played 7 matches and scored 12 goals.
 On 25 June 2011, Einar Sand Koren married Linn Kristin Riegelhuth, and changed his name to Einar Riegelhuth Koren.